NBA Playoffs Schedule 2021: Dates, times, odds, where to watch

-No bubble.
-The Play-In Tournament is over.
-It’s time for the 2021 NBA Playoffs, and we have the schedule plus all the other information you need.
+We don’t need no stinkin’ bubble — the 2021 NBA playoffs are in full swing, and we have the schedule plus all the other information you need to catch the games.

-The NBA postseason is back — and back to its traditional format with seven-game series and teams traveling from city to city.
+The NBA postseason is back to its traditional format with seven-game series and teams traveling from city to city.
 The league hopes that with nearly 80% of players vaccinated the coronavirus will not disrupt the NBA postseason the way it did the first half of the season itself.

 Here is the 2021 NBA playoffs schedule (all times are Eastern), with odds courtesy our partner PointsBet: